-We’re not big fans of juices and smoothies around here (even ones made from organic veggies and fruit).
+We’re not fans of juices and smoothies around here (even ones made from organic veggies and fruit).

 What?
 No post-yoga juice fix?
-What’s wrong with us?

 But here’s the thing.
 Most juices and smoothies have crazy-high sugar and carb loads; roller-coaster effects on insulin, blood glucose and energy levels; and a tendency to promote weight gain.

 Even if you reduce sugar and carbs by omitting the fruit and going all green (meaning, NO apple or coconut water either), they can still impede digestion through their effect on stomach pH.

 We see smoothies and juices as impairing digestion and metabolism, weakening the digestive organs, and promoting “damp” accumulation” in the body.
-This “damp” can take many forms, including excess weight gain.
+“Damp” can take many forms, including excess weight gain.

-This isn’t to say you should never, ever, ever have your beloved green drink.
+This isn’t to say you should never, ever have your beloved green drink.
 But think of it as a treat.
 And make it a once-or-twice-a-week indulgence.